 Both watches can track various activities, including heart rate, sleep, steps, calories, stress, menstrual cycle, VO2 Max, swimming, and on-screen workouts.
 Fitbit has always been the king of fitness trackers, but since Google acquired them not too long ago, anything you can track on the Fitbit you can do so on Google Pixel.
 All you have to do to get these capabilities on your Pixel is connect your Fitbit account.
 Simple enough, right?

 Google Pixel Watch and Fitbit Versa 4 differ greatly in Price.
-The Google Pixel Watch goes for $350, making it pricier than the Fitbit Versa 4 and other smartwatches in the market.
-If you compare it to something like the Apple Watch, you realize both devices are nearly head-to-head.
+The Google Pixel Watch goes for $350, making it pricier than the Fitbit Versa 4 and other smartwatches on the market.
+If you compare it to a product like the Apple Watch, you realize both devices are nearly head-to-head.

-However, the Fitbit Versa 4 is a significant step down from the Pixel and Apple Watch.
+However, the Fitbit Versa 4 is a significant step down from both the Pixel and Apple Watch.

 Though it costs $230, the Fitbit Versa 4 has a six-month premium subscription of $80 every year or $9.99 monthly.
 You might need this subscription service because Fitbit only gives access to basic metrics and has locked the majority of necessary health tools.

 - Beautiful circular, domed design with Wear OS

 - Track heart rate and learn your sleep activity

 - Contactless payments, notifications and directions